 - 1. Fees are inclusive of GST and net of any applicable Reduced Input Tax Credits ('RITC'). - 2.
-Refer to 'Management costs' below for more information.
 Fees and costs may be negotiated for certain investors such as wholesale clients (as defined in the Corporations Act), depending on factors such as the amount invested.
-Please refer to 'Differential fee arrangements' below for further information about negotiable fees. - 3.
-Refer to 'Extraordinary Expenses' below for more information. - 4.
+Refer to 'Differential fee arrangements' below for further information about negotiable fees. - 3.
+Refer to 'Extraordinary expenses' below for more information. - 4.
 In accordance with the Corporations Regulations, this represents the average of the performance fees charged by the Fund over the past five financial years and which reasonably represents what a typical performance fee may be in any given financial year.
 However, the actual performance fee payable (if any) will depend on the performance of the Fund and the performance fee estimate provided may not be a reliable indicator of future performance fees. - 5.
 When money moves in or out of the Fund, you may incur a buy/sell spread which is included in the unit price of the Fund.
 Refer to 'Buy/Sell spread' below for more information.